 Plan Sponsors and the Claims Administrator do not provide health care services or supplies, or practice medicine.
 Plan Sponsors and the Claims Administrator arrange for health care providers to participate in a Network and the Claims Administrator processes the Plan's payment of Benefits.
 Network providers are independent practitioners who run their own offices and facilities.
 The Claims Administrator's credentialing process confirms public information about the providers' licenses and other credentials.
 It does not assure the quality of the services provided.
 Network providers are not the Plan Sponsor's employees.
-Network providers are not responsible for any act or omission of any provider.
+Network providers are not the Claims Administrator's employees.
+The Plan Sponsor and the Claims Administrator are not responsible for any act or omission of any provider.